aekrylov/docker-papermc/README.md

 ## First time run

 This will take a couple of minutes depending on computer and network speed.
-It will pull down the selected version on BuildTools and build a spigot.jar from the selected minecraft version.
+It will pull down the selected version on BuildTools and build a server.jar from the selected minecraft version.
 This is done in numerous steps so be patient.

 you can follow the output from the compilation with then command (assume that you given the container